Packaging & Merchandising Design | Project 2: Innovative Packaging

 board where we compiled our mood boards and sketches related to the logo

-and packaging design.
-After reading the design brief, I began by gathering
+After reading the design brief, I began by gathering references from

-references from Pinterest and Google to explore how headphones are
+Pinterest and Google to explore how headphones are typically packaged.

-typically packaged.
-Most of the examples I found used corrugated box
+Most of the examples I found used corrugated box styles or magnetic

-styles or magnetic closure boxes, which are commonly chosen for their
+closure boxes, which are commonly chosen for their durability,

 During the sketching stage, I first considered a corrugated box design,